-The rotator cuff is a group of tendons and muscles around the shoulder that keeps the shoulder joint stable and allows you to raise and rotate your arm.
+The rotator cuff is a group of tendons and muscles around the shoulder that keeps the shoulder joint stable.
+It is what allows you to raise and rotate your arm.
 Over time, daily wear and exercise can cause the tendons to rub on the bones of your shoulder.
-This is called impingement.
-This condition may cause the tendons to bruise, degenerate, or tear.

 In many people, these problems do not cause pain.
-When they do cause pain, you can use rest, physiotherapy, ice and heat, and anti-inflammatory medicine to reduce pain and swelling.
+When they do cause pain, you can do things to reduce the pain and swelling.
+These include rest, physiotherapy, ice and heat, and anti-inflammatory medicine.
 If you still have pain after trying these treatments, you and your doctor can discuss having a steroid injection or surgery.